verbb/bugsnag/README.md

 ## Configuring Bugsnag
 1. Copy the config.php configuration file into your `craft/config` folder as **bugsnag.php**.
-2. Update `serverApiKey` with a API key from your Bugsnag project.
+2. Update `serverApiKey` with an API key from your Bugsnag project.
 3. (Optionally) Set the `releaseStage` configuration setting to something.
 Defaults to `production`.

 If you want to be able to capture early initialization errors, you need to add this plugin to your project's bootstrap configuration.
 To do this, in `config/app.php`, add the following: